-Our evaluation of the directors' assessment of the Group's and parent company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the Group's and Company's ability to continue to adopt the going concern basis of accounting included:

-- Evaluated management's going concern assessment and the relevant disclosures in the financial statements including assessing the current economic environment and the Group's investment performance; - Evaluated the cash flow forecasts for reasonableness; and - Assessed the key assumption that the Company, via the Investment Partnership and other underlying funds and whether there is sufficient liquid assets to meet costs.
+- Evaluated management's going concern assessment and the appropriateness of the relevant disclosures in the financial statements including assessing the current economic environment and the Group's investment - Evaluated the cash flow forecasts for reasonableness; and - Assessed the key assumption that the Company used, via the underlying funds and whether there are sufficient liquid assets to meet costs.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's and parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's and Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.